katzur/story-sparks/TESTING.md

 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/products.png">
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/edit-product.png">
 </details>
 A superuser can edit/ update products.
 Available icons to perform those operations are available within the all products view or product details page.
-Once clied on "Edit" a new page opens for the Product Management with information on the top that the superuser is editing the product.
+Once clicked on "Edit" a new page opens for the Product Management with information on the top that the superuser is editing the product.
 All product details will autopopulate based on the information saved in the database.

 <details><summary>As a Site Admin I can delete a product so that I can remove items that are no longer available.</summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/product-details.png">
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/products.png">
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/edit-product.png">
 </details>
 A superuser can delete products.
 Available icons to perform those operations are available within the all products view or product details page.
-Once clied on "Delete" product is removed from the database.
+Once clicked on "Delete" product is removed from the database.

 <details><summary>As a Site Admin I can add a new creator to About Us section so that I can add new people, who work for Story Sparks Co.</summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/aboutus.png">